Gods of Egypt (film): Racial and ethnic casting

 In response to criticisms of its casting practice, director Alex Proyas and Lionsgate issued apologies in late November 2015 for not considering diversity; Lionsgate said it would strive to do better.
 Mendelson of Forbes said the apologies were "a somewhat different response" than defenses made by Ridley Scott for Exodus and Joe Wright for Pan (2015).
 Ava DuVernay, who directed Selma (2014), said, "This kind of apology never happens... for something that happens all the time.
 An unusual occurrence worth noting."
 The Guardians Ben Child said, "The apologies are remarkable, especially given that Gods of Egypt does not debut in cinemas until 26 February and could now suffer at the box office."
 Michael Ordoña of San Francisco Chronicle said of the apologies, "That's little comfort to the nonwhite actors denied opportunities or the Egyptians who will see a pale shadow of their ancestral traditions."
 The Casting Society of America applauded the statements from Lionsgate and Proyas.
 Professor Todd Boyd, chairman for the Study of Race and Popular Culture at the University of Southern California, said, "The apology is an attempt to have it both ways.
 They want the cast that they selected and they don't want people to hold it against them that it's a white cast."

-Boseman, who plays the god Thoth, commenting on the whitewashing by saying that he expected the backlash to happen when he saw the script: "I'm thankful that it did, because actually, I agree with it.
+Boseman, who plays the god Thoth, commented on the whitewashing by saying that he expected the backlash to happen when he saw the script: "I'm thankful that it did, because actually, I agree with it.
 That's why I wanted to do it, so you would see someone of African descent playing Thoth, the father of mathematics, astronomy, the god of wisdom."
 Actor Nikolaj Coster-Waldau said, "A lot of people are getting really worked up online about the fact that I'm a white actor.
 I'm not even playing an Egyptian; I'm an 8-foot-tall god who turns into a falcon.
 A part of me just wants to freak out, but then I think, 'There's nothing you can do about it.'
 You can't win in that sort of discussion."